Responding to Job Postings

 After you have replied to a job posting, the job status will change to Answered, and the job posting moves from the hiring tab to the answered tab.
 All of your details are now under My Response within the job.

 The Answered tab is a concise summary of your response history for each job you have replied to at Voices.
-You can view the Job Posting Details, your proposal to the client, the demo or portfolio sample you attached or uploaded, and the quote you provided for the job simply by clicking on any of the job titles in the Answered list.
+You can view the Job Posting Details, your proposal to the client, the audition you submitted, and the quote you provided for the job simply by clicking on any of the job titles in the Answered list.

 If you know the job number, you can use the Search Jobs field on the right-hand side of the screen to easily find a job you have responded to in the Answered list.